eawag-surface-waters-research/sencast/docs/_build/html/_sources/index.rst.txt

 To test your installation run::

   cd ~/sencast
-  conda activate sencast-37
+  conda activate sencast
-  python3 tests/test_installation.py
+  python main.py -t

 This will report which processors are successfully installed and producing meaning-full outputs.